pycountry/pycountry/README.rst

 Locales
 -------

+`pycountry` provides locale support, compatible with Python's gettext module, enabling easy translation of country names and other data.

 Locales are available in the `pycountry.LOCALES_DIR` subdirectory of this package.
 The translation domains are called `isoXXX` according to the standard they provide translations for.
 The directory is structured in a way compatible to Python's gettext module.

 Here is an example translating language names: